Chapter 5 Nicholas Faints

 Derek and Mandy deserve each other—a match made in hell.

 When Diana returned to the villa, every servant instinctively lowered their heads.
-Remembering her current appearance, Diana felt a wave of embarrassment.
+Remembering her current appearance, a wave of embarrassment washed over her.

 As a child, everyone had called her a delicate little angel.
-Throughout school, she'd been the campus beauty.
-But she'd foolishly believed Mandy's lies that Derek preferred cosplay characters—specifically dark, gothic ones.
-Every day, Diana had transformed herself into something neither human nor ghost.
+Throughout her school years, she had been the undisputed campus beauty.
+Yet she had foolishly believed Mandy’s lies—that Derek preferred cosplay characters, especially the dark, gothic kind.
+Day after day, she had transformed herself into something neither human nor ghost.

 Strangers couldn't recognize her, and even close friends needed time to figure out who she was.